cmosgh/go-react-spa-server/generated_plans/phase_2_developer_experience.md

     - [x] **Default Port:** If the `PORT` environment variable is not set, the server should default to a standard port (e.g., `8080`).
     - [x] **Server Listen Address:** Use the configured port when setting up the server's listen address.
     - [x] **Documentation:** Document this new configuration option in the `README.md`, including how to use it with Docker.

+## Feature: Optimized Docker Deployment

+- [ ] **Description:** Create an optimized Docker deployment strategy for the Go-React SPA server, focusing on generating the smallest possible Docker image suitable for Kubernetes and other container orchestration platforms.
+This includes proper documentation for building and deploying the Docker image.
+- [ ] **Implementation Steps:**
+    - [ ] **Review Dockerfile:** Analyze the existing `Dockerfile` for potential optimizations (e.g., multi-stage builds, smaller base images, removing unnecessary files).
+    - [ ] **Implement Multi-stage Build:** Refactor the `Dockerfile` to use multi-stage builds to separate build-time dependencies from runtime dependencies, significantly reducing the final image size.
+    - [ ] **Choose Minimal Base Image:** Select a minimal base image for the final stage (e.g., `scratch` or `alpine`) to further reduce the image footprint.
+    - [ ] **Optimize Go Build:** Ensure the Go application is built with optimizations for size and static linking within the Docker environment.
+    - [ ] **Document Dockerfile:** Add comments to the `Dockerfile` explaining each step and its purpose.
+    - [ ] **Create Deployment Documentation:** Develop comprehensive documentation (e.g., in `README.md` or a new `DEPLOYMENT.md`) detailing how to build the Docker image, push it to a registry, and deploy it to Kubernetes or other container platforms, including example YAML configurations.
+    - [ ] **Verify Image Size:** Measure and report the size of the optimized Docker image.